Turkey’s Latest Red Notice Highlights Abuse of Interpol System

 On Saturday, a Turkish-German writer found himself detained by the Spanish police.
 What landed him in custody was a “red notice” alert issued by Ankara through Interpol, the international police agency designed to fight crime across international borders.

-He was released on Sunday, but the controversy over his situation morphed into wider diplomatic spat between Turkey and Germany, and reignited debates about the use and misuse of Interpol’s red notice system.
+He was released on Sunday, but the controversy over his situation morphed into a wider diplomatic spat between Turkey and Germany, and reignited debates about the use and misuse of Interpol’s red notice system.

 Spanish authorities will not allow the writer, Dogan Akhanli, to leave Madrid until they fully assess Ankara’s extradition request.
 The case has driven a wedge between Turkey and Germany, prompting swift rebuke from Chancellor Angela Merkel, whose comments included criticism of the abuse of the system by authoritarian-minded countries.